Trump admin to broadly expand DNA collection of migrants in custody

 An official said during the call that the rule would be a “DHS-wide effort,” meaning it would cover migrants in the custody of Customs and Border Protection, as well as Immigration and Customs Enforcement.

-The DNA would then be transferred to the FBI’s criminal justice DNA database, the Combined DNA Index System (CODIS), an official said.
+The DNA would then be transferred to the FBI’s criminal justice DNA database, the Combined DNA Index System, known as CODIS, an official said.

 Among the details still being determined were who would be exempt from the regulation, the officials said, but the policy would be much broader in scope than a pilot program that currently uses rapid DNA technology to collect the biometric data from migrant families when child trafficking or fraud is suspected.